 Words such as hacking, malware, ransomware have become familiar terms today.
 This shows how vulnerable the data protection system has become.
 There is a need to safeguard this confidential information of people.
 It needs to be applicable to both the private and public domains.

 The field of cyber security has gained a lot of traction in the past few years.
 Job analysts predict that cyber security skills are going to be very much in demand in the future.
-Private firms, as well as government departments, are ramping up their security frameworks.
+Private firms, as well as government departments, are ramping up their security frameworks (also consider checking this perfect guide for cyber security certification).
 Effective measures are in place to prevent cyber crimes.

 Getting a certification in IT security areas such as CISSP certification, CCNA Training, CCSE, CSFA and GSEC has become a given for data security experts.
 Having any one of these will keep you in demand in the job market.
 So if you are a hiring manager, what are the skills you need to look out for?